 Laws and guidance in detail from the EEOC are available from the US Department of Labor: Laws and Guidance.

-Specific text of a relevant portion of the act for your review:
+The specific text of a relevant portion of the act for your review:

 "DISCRIMINATION BECAUSE OF RACE, COLOR, RELIGION, SEX, OR NATIONAL ORIGIN